Rules of the Committee on Foreign Affairs, 117th Congress

 (a) Record Votes.
 The result of each record vote in any meeting of the Committee outside of executive session shall be made publicly available in electronic form within 48 hours of such record vote.
 Such result shall include a description of the amendment, motion, order, or other proposition, the name of each Member voting for and against, and the Members present but not voting.

-(b) Adopted Amendments.
-Not later than 24 hours after the adoption of any amendment to a measure or matter considered by the Committee, the text of each such amendment shall be made publicly available in electronic form.
+(b) Amendments.
+Not later than 24 hours after the adoption of any amendment, or 48 hours after the disposition or withdrawal of any other amendment to a measure or matter considered by the Committee, the text of each such amendment shall be made publicly available in electronic form.

 (c) Hearing and Markup Attendance.
 Member attendance at each Committee hearing and markup shall be recorded and included in the Committee print of the transcript of that hearing or markup.